 The physical needs of people with dementia change as the condition progresses.
-They may be relatively minor to start with but can become more onerous, including bathing and toilet assistance.
+They may be relatively minor to start with, but can become more onerous, including the need for bathing and toilet assistance.

 Here are some tips to help with some of their physical needs:

 - Let the person with dementia care for their own physical needs as much as possible, even when it would be quicker for you to help.
-This will help their self-esteem and help prolong the time they have some independence.
+This will help their self-esteem and prolong the time that they still maintain some independence

-- If the person you are caring for is male and has always been clean shaven, continue this look.
-If it was important to them then, then it is important to them now.
+- If the person you are caring for is male and has always been clean-shaven, continue this look.
+If it was important to them then, it is important to them now.

 Caring for their financial needs